A Redefined Truth

 This is my current truth: I have heart disease.
 Even after all this time, I can barely acknowledge it and still find it hard to say it aloud.
 Heart disease?
 Me?
 Oh, yes, me, and there is no doubt about it.

-Nearly thirteen years ago, I had quadruple bypass surgery and there weren’t any clues, signs, or portents in the years leading up to August 20, 2003.
+Several years ago, I had quadruple bypass surgery and there weren’t any clues, signs, or portents in the years leading up to August 20, 2003.
 I didn’t have chest pain other than the occasional bout with indigestion.
 I wasn’t short of breath, well, no more than usual.
 Sure I had smoked for more years than I care to admit, but I had quit before anything bad could happen.
 I was safe.
 Dizziness?
 Nah, not heart disease, it was only my hormones.
-Women can have dizzy spells as they approach menopause.
+Women can have dizzy spells as they enter menopause.
 As far as being more tired, I had very busy days so it was no wonder I was bushed when I got home.
 Move along, nothing to see here.
 That was my truth.

 Even now, I can hear the gentle voice of the doctor in the heart catheterization lab as he shared the results of my test with my husband and me, “Two arteries are 100% blocked, one is 90% blocked and another 70% blocked.
 Looks like you will need open heart surgery.
 Let me introduce you to one of our best heart surgeons.”
 He patted my arm.